Turbo Takeaways

 What are Veteran Benefits?

-Other than the benefits offered by the Department of Veterans Affairs, there are benefits offered by other government agencies, such as disabled veteran debt forgiveness programs from the U.S. Department of Education.
+Besides the benefits provided by the Department of Veterans Affairs, other government agencies also offer support, such as disabled veteran debt forgiveness programs from the U.S. Department of Education.

 Types of Veteran Benefits